 The Learning Lab involves our community-based partners and clients right from the start and places them at the center of the process.
 They are helping us imagine the impact that we can activate in the years to come.
 Read about how we are applying the design-thinking process to this project.

-To begin this process, the Learning Lab partnered with New York University’s Metropolitan Center to produce two reports — a literature review and a field scan — that would lay the groundwork for this initiative.
-These reports will be released in January and February 2020, respectively.
+To begin this process, the Learning Lab partnered with New York University’s Metropolitan Center to produce two reports that laid the groundwork for this initiative.
+Download the reports:

 The Learning Board

 To ensure the Learning Lab can gauge thoughtful input and feedback from community-based partners and clients, we have established a one-year "Learning Board."
 The Learning Board consists of four staff members from client organizations and three staff members from TSNE.
 Its purpose is to provide input, feedback, and criticisms towards learnings and ideas that will be conceived through the Learning Lab.